Scoring under tension: Karpathy-style autoresearch loop on a GEM stack

 • The manual parameter sweep – I picked window sizes, ran the sweep code, verified the results, iterated again.

 This post is about replacing the human-in-the-loop with an LLM agent following a written experimental research recipe.
-The agentiterates on: picks a hypotheses, edits the allowed part of the codebase, run the experiment, score the results, keep or revert.
+The agent iterates on: pick a hypotheses, edit the allowed parts of the codebase, run the experiment, score the results, keep or revert.
+Repeat.
 Human goes to sleep and wakes up to read the overnight results.

-TL;DR On the full Binance + DefiLlama universe (437 tokens, 5 years), an LLM-driven autoresearch loop ran 215 configurations across 18 hours, lifted the ensemble score from -inf (every config failing under realistic fees) to 1175.2, and beat a BTC+ETH buy-and-hold baseline by 142×.
+TL;DR On the full Binance + DefiLlama universe (437 tokens, 5 years), an LLM-driven autoresearch loop ran 215 configurations across 18 hours, lifted the ensemble score from -inf (every config failing under realistic fees) to 1175.2, and beat a BTC+ETH buy-and-hold baseline by a factor of 142.

 Three structural findings emerged: two were genuinely new, one was a confirmation of an earlier 4-token result, but this time at scale.